WEEE-Open/pxenow/README.md

 With `-N` the script starts/stops the `nfs-server` service automatically and completely **overwrites** /etc/exports if needed.
 Without `-N` it outputs the correct exports and you'll have to copy them into /etc/exports and manually manage the NFS service.

-When using `-S`/`--sudo` note that it won't use `sudo` to write the `/etc/exports` file, so you'll need to add write permissions to "others" to get that working.

 ## License